PWardell86/minesweeper_python/README.md

 Run Main.py to begin.
 Initial configuration can be changed within Main.py.
 Most other settings you would \
 want to change can be changed within the game once it is started.

+### Running the game
+You must run the game from the root of the project or else it will not work.
+Check out the batch file in *run/* to do it for you.
 ### Instructions

 Click anywhere in the game to start \